-There’s plenty of gear out there for helping you traverse rough and rugged parts of our animal kingdom from hiking boots to magnetic compasses, binoculars and trekking poles.
+There’s no shortage of outdoor gear out there to help you traverse rough and rugged parts of the wilderness.
+From night vision goggles and magnetic compasses to binoculars and trekking poles, there’s no need to go into the wild unprepared for the task.
 As humans with advanced technology and centuries of experience contending with the natural world, there are few places we can’t physically get to on this planet.
-However, you can’t be every place at once, and you certainly can’t capture every incredible moment in nature at the same time.
-That’s why they invented trail cameras.
+However, as a person can’t be in every place at the same time, using a trail camera to capture every action in nature seems like a smart idea.
+And that’s why we turn to trail cameras.

-Being in nature all day everyday is exhausting, potentially dull and potentially life-threatening.
+Instead of being physically present and spending your whole day in exhausting, potentially dull or life-threatening conditions, trail cameras take your place and record all moments, big and small, in the natural world.
 Sure, we all love up-close-and-personal footage with nature’s most intimidating beasts, but that doesn’t mean it’s worth potentially sacrificing someone’s life for that shot.
-That’s why trail cameras are the next best thing.
-They’re built tough and rugged, and can easily record moments big and small in the natural world you’ll want preserved — from a bird nesting to a jaguar sourcing its next meal.
+The best trail cameras are also tough and rugged, and with a bit of practice, they can easily record the footage you want — from a nesting bird to a hungry jaguar on the prowl.

 How Do Trail Cameras Work?